csula/cs590-fall-2015/README.md

 ## Announcements

+**12/07/2015**

+Grading Rubric is updated in the [project.md]((documents/final-project/project.md) document.
+Please review it so that you're familiar with how your project will be evaluated.

 **12/06/2015**

 For those who are interested developing a mobile application, consider watching [this video](https://www.hakkalabs.co/articles/mobile-app-development-clojurescript-cordova#!).
 It describes clojurescript and cordova.